 Variable-Speed Pool Pumps: $300

-There are a number of advantages of home solar energy.
-You can save money, qualify for tax benefits, and reduce emissions.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can reduce emissions, save money, and raise your property values.
+With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

-It depends on your location and what type of panels you're installing.
-With the winter months in South Carolina being very mild, you have a lengthy window to install your panels, though they won't reach peak performance until summer arrives.
+It depends on where you live and the kind of panels you plan to use.
+With the winter months in South Carolina being very mild, you have a wide time window to install your panels, though they won't reach peak performance until summer arrives.

 Net metering is a power purchasing policy that allows solar energy system owners to get paid for the amount of energy they put back into the grid.
 It's available in most states and is a great way to reduce energy costs.